The one clear result of Finland’s basic income trial: It made people happier

-As global economies become more unequal, and as the incomes of working people have stagnated to the point of barely affording them a decent livelihood, a small groundswell of support has developed for one revolutionary solution for evening out wealth and opportunity: a universal basic income, a flat payment delivered to all members of a community, regardless of means or employment status.
+As global economies become more unequal, and as the incomes of working people have stagnated to the point of barely affording them a decent livelihood, a small groundswell of support has developed for one revolutionary solution for evening out wealth and opportunity: a universal basic income (UBI), which is a flat payment delivered to all members of a community, regardless of means or employment status.

 The idea certainly sounds good on paper.
 But does it work?
-Around the world, multiple trials are trying to answer that question, but none have fully embraced the universal part of the UBI: Y Combinator’s planned pilot in Oakland, set to launch this year, will target only low-income people.
-A program in Stockon, California will only give it to select families.
-The Magnolia Mothers’ Trust in Jackson, Mississippi serves just low-income black mothers.
-Ontario’s basic income, which was cancelled last year by the newly elected conservative government but notable for its large scale, still only served people at the lower end of the economic spectrum.
+Around the world, multiple trials are trying to answer that question, but many, like Finland, have not been universally applied: Y Combinator’s planned pilot in Oakland, California, set to launch this year, will target only low-income people.
+A program in Stockton, California, will only give it to select families.
+The Magnolia Mothers’ Trust in Jackson, Mississippi, serves low-income black mothers.
+Ontario’s basic income, which was cancelled last year by the newly elected conservative government but notable for its large scale, only served people at the lower end of the economic spectrum.
 Another trial in Finland just finished, and while it was designed in a way that makes it even less comparable than the others to a true UBI, it still has some interesting lessons.

 Finland’s two-year trial, which ran in 2017 and 2018, made plenty of headlines as a test of basic income, but deviated the most of any of the trials from implementing anything close to a true basic income, according to Ioana Marinescu, professor of economics and labor-market specialist at the University of Pennsylvania.
 The main difference: The monthly €560 (or $630) payment was only available to unemployed people, because its main goal was seeing if a basic income prompted more people to enter the workforce.
 A preliminary report on the first year of the trial found that it did not.